l2beat/l2beat/packages/backend/discovery/shared-sharp-verifier/ethereum/diffHistory.md

 - introduction of `applicativeBootloaderProgramHash_` in addition to the old `simpleBootloaderProgramHash_`
 - `OFFSET_N_VERIFIER_FRIENDLY_LAYERS` introduced in the offsets section
 - `PROGRAM_SIZE` increased from 728 to 794

+The discovery config now uses templates and recursively discovers old verifiers and their relatives.

 ## Watched changes